PyVisA: Visualization and analysis of path sampling results¶

 The drop-down menu contains a few options:

-Data Saving: save the simulation data, (e.g. use the compressor tool) in a .hdf5 format.
+Data Saving: save the simulation data, for example with the compressor tool, in

 The figure’s data can be saved in:

-- Raw format: .txt file.
-Other visualization software can directly be used (e.g. xmgrace, gnuplot).
+.txtfile.
+Other visualization software can directly be used (e.g. xmgrace, gnuplot). - JSON format:

 The figure’s object can be saved in: